flaturtha/64-testaments/madness-of-krill/madness_v2.md

 Then something hit the ground behind me.
 I turned and saw an imp laying there, a few feet away.
 It was mangled.
 Dead.

-The dim light of the fogged in street lamps grew deeper, from a pale yellow to a deep burnt orange.
+Above me, the dim light of the fogged in street lamps grew deeper, from a pale yellow to a deep burnt orange.
 Then black.

 Something was falling.
 Something big.